-- I. Program Performance.
+- placement measures are both weighted at 12.5 percent and earnings measures are both weighted at 5 percent. - G. Overall Rating.
+Results across each of the weighted measures are aggregated to create an overall rating.
+CTT program performance is weighted among the individual measures to obtain an overall rating.
+These ratings are reviewed to assess program effectiveness and play a key role in the procurement process. - Minimum Productivity Rule (MPR).
+The Minimum Productivity Rule (MPR) was designed as a measure of efficiency that establishes a benchmark for the number of placements in a program year relative to the investment made in Job Corps' training programs (to include facilities, instructors, equipment and other resources) on a center for a given number of contracted slots.
+The MPR, which requires all CTT programs to place a minimum of 51 percent of their contracted training slots every program year, has been included for informational purposes only over the past several years.
+For PY 2016, the MPR has been eliminated from the CTT Report Card.
+A new system for measuring CTT program efficiency and efficacy will be designed to better reflect the desired outcomes and balance between participant pools and graduate placements. - I. Program Performance.
 The primary purpose of the CTT Report Card, consistent with other OMS reports, is to account for results based on established program parameters and goals.
 The measures on the CTT Report Card represent key indicators of program success related to student preparation for the labor market and overall employment.
 Performance is ultimately determined based on the degree to which goals are met or exceeded and the ability of programs to strategically and proficiently demonstrate a focus on maximizing student outcomes on a consistent basis.
 The system is designed to assist Job Corps officials, at all levels, to: - better monitor and evaluate CTT program performance; - recognize programs that consistently perform well; - work to improve programs that exhibit average performance to prevent further decline; - actively assist, at the earliest indication, programs that demonstrate unsatisfactory performance; and - initiate corrective action for programs that consistently perform at an unsatisfactory level.

-Based on the PY 2014 CTT Report Card, programs will receive an overall rating and will be graded on the basis of the following scale:
+Based on the PY 2016 CTT Report Card, programs will receive an overall rating and will be graded on the basis of the following scale:

-A Exceptional performance 110.0~% and higher
+A Exceptional performance 110.0% and higher

-В Above average performance 95.0 % - 109.9%
+В Above average performance 95.0 percent - 109.%

 C Average performance 80.0 % - 94.9 %

 D Unsatisfactory performance 0 - 79.9%